anyapages/graphql-restaurant-data-exercise/README.md

 - restaurant: This gets a single restaurant based on a provided ID.
 - restaurants: This gets a list of all restaurants.
 - setrestaurant: This creates a new restaurant.
-- deleterestaurant: This deletes a restaurant based on the provided id.
+- deleterestaurant: This deletes a restaurant based on the provided ID.
-- editrestaurant: This updates a restaurant based on the provided id.
+- editrestaurant: This updates a restaurant based on the provided ID.

 ```javaScript
 mutation editrestaurants($idd: Int = 1, $name: String = "OLDO") {